How (Not) to Pitch Me on Social Media

 - They do NOT mention any actual topic or share

-- They ask me to befriend them without giving any reason to do so (like it’s a SEO 1.0 link exchange or what?)
+- They ask me to befriend them without giving any reason to do so (like it’s an old school link exchange)

 - They ask for a favor without giving first.
 I’ve never seen’em before and I really watch closely who shares my site and my updates

-- They fail to raise my interest whatsoever, with the slightest exception of #3 who mentions a topic of interest to me but I know enough sources already so why should I vote up his?
+- They fail to pique my interest whatsoever, with the slightest exception of #3 who mentions a topic of interest to me but I know enough sources already so why should I share his?

 Do you really want me to visit your social media profile or page to become friends?
 There are some common sense ways to achieve that objective:

 - Call me by my name, Tad, onreact, Mr. Szewczyk or whatever.
 Look it up, it’s all on my profile or about page.

 - Mention a connection we have, may it be the tiniest there is like “I liked the x post too, thank you for pointing it out”.